STUDY

 Cluster Sampling

-In cluster sampling, various segments of a population are treated as clusters and members from each cluster are selected randomly.
-It seems similar to stratified sampling, but there is a difference in both.
+Cluster sampling may seem similar to stratified sampling, but there is a difference between the two.
 In stratified sampling, the researcher intentionally divides the population into homogeneous sub-groups based on similar characteristics, e.g., age, sex, profession, or religion.
-On the other hand, in cluster sampling, the researcher does not intentionally divide the population into sub-groups but there are already existing or naturally occurring sub-groups (or clusters) within the population, e.g. families within a society, towns within a district, organizations within a city and so on.
-These already existing or naturally occurring sub-groups are treated as clusters and members are randomly selected from these clusters.
+On the other hand, in cluster sampling, the researcher does not intentionally divide the population into sub-groups; instead, there are already existing or naturally occurring sub-groups (or clusters) within the population, e.g., families within a society, towns within a district, organizations within a city, and so on.
+These already existing or naturally occurring sub-groups are treated as clusters, and members are randomly selected from these clusters.
 For instance, a researcher may treat each family within a community as a cluster.
 Similarly, a researcher may treat each town within a district as a cluster.

 Multi-stage Sampling